 Back to Dave

 My advice?
 Take the money.
 Get what you can while you still can.
-If you have an asset that is rapidly losing value, an asset that will disappear in a few days, it’s not time to dicker.
+If you have an asset that is rapidly melting, an asset that will disappear in a few days, it’s not time to dicker.

 That was my advice.
-It makes “sense”, but then again I have no connection to Dave’s business, while he is just starting to mourn the loss of his business, and his current identity.
+It makes “sense”, but then I have no emotional connection to Dave’s business, while he is just starting to mourn the loss of his business and his current identity.

 The business is part of who he is, and he is deeply tied to the value of that business.